Here are some practical tips helping you to become well hydrated after training and cycling races:

 By monitoring changes in body mass from pre- to post-exercise, you’ll get important information about your current strategy for fluid intake during exercise.

-Unfortunately fat is not burned so quickly.
-Sorry baby…
+Unfortunately, fat does not burn so quickly.

 Rehydration strategies for cyclists